Summary

 Answer

-What is the peak wavelength of the EM radiation issuing from the pupil of the human eye, assuming an eye temperature of 37°C?
+What is the peak frequency of the EM radiation issuing from the pupil of the human eye, assuming an eye temperature of 37°C?

 Answer